 Patrick Poirrier, the 3rd generation

-In 2005 Patrick Poirrier becomes head of the group which already counts over 3,000 employees.
+In 2005 Patrick Poirrier become head of the group which already counts over 3,000 employees.

 Integrating new development techniques